bootdotdev/blog/content/backend/become-backend-developer.md

 ### 6. Deploy some projects to your professional portfolio

 Finally, you're going to want to actually deploy some projects!
 This is how you show employers as a self-taught dev that you know what you're doing.
-Unlike a front-end developer, as a back-end developer it's less about a beautiful personal website, and more about the code itself.
+Unlike a front-end developer, as a back-end developer, it's less about a beautiful personal website, and more about the code itself.
 In order of importance you should work on the following things:

 * A Beautiful [Github Profile](/jobs/build-github-profile/)
 * Great `README.md` files on your top 3 public repos